Cantera/cantera-website/pages/install/fedora-rhel-install.rst

    .. class:: lead

-      RPM packages are provided for supported versions of Fedora Linux using a Community Projects (COPR) repository.
-Note that the Matlab interface is not available from this archive;
+      RPM packages are provided for supported versions of Fedora Linux.
+      Stable builds are available in the official repositories and development builds are in a Community Projects (COPR) repository.
+The Matlab interface is not available from this archive;
       to install the Matlab interface on Fedora, you must :ref:`compile the source code <sec-compiling>`.

 As of Cantera 2.6.0, packages are available for currently supported releases of Fedora Linux